InspiringGroup/inspiringgroup.github.io/_pages/research.md

 ### Ongoing Research Projects

 <div class="largefont">
-My current research is centering around the following theme: <span class="bluewords">Secure, Intelligent, and Practical Designs and Implementations for Large-Scale Distributed Systems</span>.
-The following are some concrete research directions for this theme.
+Our current research is centering around the following theme: <span class="bluewords">Secure, Intelligent, and Practical Designs and Implementations for Large-Scale Distributed Systems</span>.
+The following are some concrete research directions.
 </div>
 <br />